andre-froehlich/CarND-Path-Planning-Project/Model Documentation.md

 # Model documentation

-The model generation consists in this project consists of three main parts:
+The model generation in this project consists of three main parts:
 1. Unpacking sensor fusion data
 2. Deciding on the strategy
 3. Trajectory generation